MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Coach/Solution_D2_05.md

 ## Introduction

-In this challenge attendees should customize the user interface of Azure AD B2C with the following.
+In this challenge attendees should customize the user interface of Azure AD B2C by proceeding with the following

-- Check the available built-in templates and select one of your choice
+- Check the available built-in templates and select one of their choice
-- Basic sign-in page with custom logo of your choice
+- Basic sign-in page with custom logo of their choice
 - Language customization

 ### Built-in templates